alleyway/thescienceofthedeal/README.md

 Troubleshooting: Issues installing 'nokogiri' on OSX: make sure you have xcode command line tools installed and license agreed to

 ### Local development
+Run the following to spin up jekyll live compiler

     bundle exec jekyll serve

+Modify code and instantly see changes on your local machine(typically at http://localhost:4000/ )

+### Publishing live
+    git commit .

 ### Other tools